jrgosalvez/Netflix_VOID/README.md

 > Generate a token at [huggingface.co/settings/tokens](https://huggingface.co/settings/tokens).
 See [TROUBLESHOOTING.md → HF Token](TROUBLESHOOTING.md#hugging-face-authentication) for persistence.

-### 7a — Request Access to Gated Models
+### 7a.
+Request Access to Gated Models

 Two models used in this pipeline require manual access approval on Hugging Face before they can be downloaded.
-Request access **before** running the pipeline — approval can take minutes to hours.
+Request access **before** running the pipeline. approval can take minutes to hours.

 | Model | URL | Required for |
 |-------|-----|-------------|